LightPath Technologies (NASDAQ:LPTH) Now Covered by StockNews.com

-StockNews.com began coverage on shares of LightPath Technologies (NASDAQ:LPTH – Get Rating) in a report issued on Monday morning.
-The brokerage issued a hold rating on the technology company’s stock.
+Analysts at StockNews.com assumed coverage on shares of LightPath Technologies (NASDAQ:LPTH – Get Rating) in a report issued on Tuesday.
+The brokerage set a “hold” rating on the technology company’s stock.

-Separately, HC Wainwright reaffirmed a buy rating and set a $3.50 price target on shares of LightPath Technologies in a report on Tuesday, May 17th.
+Separately, HC Wainwright restated a “buy” rating and issued a $3.50 price target on shares of LightPath Technologies in a research note on Tuesday, May 17th.

 Institutional Inflows and Outflows